 The average pressure measured in cm H2O at which you spent 90% of your time on for that day.
 This is relevant when your device is an Auto-CPAP.
 During any given night, the device recognizes the 90% Pressure achieved by the Auto Algorithm.
 90% Pressure is defined as the pressure at which the device spent 90% of the session time at or below.
 For example, if the device recognized airflow for 10 hours, and 9 hours were spent at or below 11 cm H2O, and 1 hour was spent above 11 cm H2O, then the 90% Pressure would be 11 cm H2O.

 What is IPAP?

-IPAP (Inspiratory Positive Airway Pressure) is found on Bi-level devices, and is the pressure setting used for inspiratory breathes measured in cm H2O.
+IPAP (Inspiratory Positive Airway Pressure) is found on Bi-level devices, and is the pressure setting used for inspiratory breaths measured in cm H2O.

 What is EPAP?

-EPAP (Expiratory Positive Airway Pressure) is found on Bi-level devices, and is the pressure setting used for expiratory breathes measured in cm H2O.
+EPAP (Expiratory Positive Airway Pressure) is found on Bi-level devices, and is the pressure setting used for expiratory breaths measured in cm H2O.

 What is Min EPAP?